SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-\textbf{Private Decision Tree Evaluation (PDTE)} is a protocol between a server and client.
-The client's input is a vector of values representing a sample data point, and the server's input is a gradient-boosting decision forest.
-At the end of the protocol, the server learns nothing about the client's inputs, while the client learns nothing about the server's model other than the prediction result and the model's hyperparameters (e.g., types of features and classes).
-The set of classes is unknown to the client (due to the need to interpret the class's meaning) and the client would usually pick the class with the highest probability as the prediction, although it can apply more sophisticated algorithms in case of near ties.
+Private Decision Tree Evaluation (PDTE) is a protocol between a server and a client.
+The client's input is a vector of values representing a sample data point, and the server's input is a decision forest.
+At the end of the protocol, the server learns nothing about the client's inputs, while the client learns nothing about the server's model other than the prediction result and the model's hyper-parameters (e.g., types of features and classes)\footnote{More precisely, in PDTE, the server-side privacy goal is to leak the server’s model information no more than its original plaintext inference protocol.}.
+Among the returned class probabilities (i.e., scores), the client usually picks the class with the highest probability as the prediction, although it can apply more sophisticated algorithms in the case of near ties.